alexflint/go-arg/README.md

 ### Rationale

-There are many command line argument parsing libraries for golang, including one in the standard library, so why build another?
+There are many command line argument parsing libraries for Go, including one in the standard library, so why build another?

 The shortcomings of the `flag` library that ships in the standard library are well known.
 Positional arguments must preceed options, so `./prog x --foo=1` does what you expect but `./prog --foo=1 x` does not.
-Bool arguments must have explicit values, so `./prog -debug=1` sets debug to true but `./myprog -debug` does not.
+Boolean arguments must have explicit values, so `./prog -debug=1` sets debug to true but `./myprog -debug` does not.

 Many third-party argument parsing libraries are geared for writing sophisticated command line interfaces.
-The excellent `codegangsta/cli` is perfect for implementing sophisticated command line tools, with multiple sub-commands and nested flags, but is probably overkill for a simple script with a handful of flags.
+The excellent `codegangsta/cli` is perfect for working with multiple sub-commands and nested flags, but is probably overkill for a simple script with a handful of flags.

-The main idea behind `go-arg` is that golang already has an excellent way to describe named data structures using structs, so there is no need to develop more levels of abstraction on top of this.
-Instead of one API to specify which arguments your program accepts, and then another API to get the values of those arguments, why not just describe both with a single struct?
+The main idea behind `go-arg` is that Go already has an excellent way to describe data structures using Go structs, so there is no need to develop more levels of abstraction on top of this.
+Instead of one API to specify which arguments your program accepts, and then another API to get the values of those arguments, why not replace both with a single struct?